|

 white lettering, but in a different font to that worn in the previous year's European

-- For the uniform's
+- For the kit's

 last appearance, against San Marino, the shirt was the same as for the US